aatishnn/lempstack/README.md

 * enabled OPcache
 * added IPv6
 * added SPDY (will be changed to http2 as soon as a fitting nginx is available in the stable repo)
-* added TLS via letsencrypt (installs certbot, automates renewal, adds new certificate at subdomain creation)
+* added TLS via letsencrypt (installs certbot, automates renewal, adds new certificate at virtual host creation)
 * creation of (bigger) dhparam.pem

 ## Quick Install